 8. Tom’s of Maine Whole Care Toothpaste

-Tom’s of Maine Whole Care toothpaste works hard for your entire mouth, giving several advantages in a single toothpaste tube.
+Tom’s of Maine Whole Care toothpaste works hard for your mouth, giving several advantages in a single toothpaste tube.

-Without any chemical preservatives, tastes, or dyes, it whitens, fights cavities, and strengthens enamel; natural silicas eliminate surface stains, while fluoride kills cavity-causing bacteria.
+Without chemical preservatives, tastes, or dyes, it whitens, fights cavities, and strengthens enamel; natural silicas eliminate surface stains, while fluoride kills cavity-causing bacteria.

 9. Colgate Total Whitening Toothpaste with Stannous Fluoride and Zinc